Grumblesaur/quickgen/README.txt

 Use "//" or "/" to comment out a line in the input file.
 This will prevent the program from extracting that line.
-The # sign on its own line delimits a block of phoneme definitions and should be between each section or else the program will fail.
+The # sign on its own line delimits a block of phoneme or structure definitions and should be between each section or else the program will fail.
+Blank lines are ignored by the program, so feel free to space your categories and groups as you please.

 When prompted for input at runtime, the default values (the values passed when you press Enter/Return without typing